The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 - Press the Enter key on keyboard

-Note: If you activate the circle command from command line, you have to select “Diameter” option from command line after specify the center point.
+Note: If you activate the command from the command line, the Diameter option becomes available after specifying the center point.

 » 2-Point (2P)

-- Activate the CIRCLE command (select 2-Point method)
+- Activate the CIRCLE command (select the 2P method).

-- Specify first end point of circle’s diameter
+- Specify the first endpoint of the diameter.

-Note: if you activate the circle command from command line, you have to select 2P option from command line just after activate the command.
+Note: If you activate the command from the command line, select the 2P option immediately after starting the command.

 » 3-Point (3P)

-This is a method to draw a circle by specifying three points on circle.
+This method creates a circle by specifying three points on the circle’s circumference.
 The three points will be connected to each other to form the perimeter line of the circle.

 To draw a circle using this method, follow the steps below: